Scoot Networks: History

 Scoot was founded in 2011 by Michael Keating.
 In 2012 he was joined by co-founders Matt Ewing (CCO), and Dan Riegel (CTO).
 Keating, Scoot's CEO, had a background in transportation software and urban planning, Ewing previously worked with MoveOn advocacy group, and Riegel was a co-founder of EnergyHub.

 The company was the first to offer electric vehicle rentals through a smartphone app.

 By September 2012, the company had raised $775,000 from investors including Lisa Gansky and Greenstart.

-The company opened its service to public beta in San Francisco on September 26, 2012 with 10 electric motor scooters.
+The company opened its service to public beta in San Francisco on September 26, 2012, with 10 electric motor scooters.
 Their fleet expanded to 50 in late 2012.

 In 2014 the company introduced motor scooters with batteries that could be swapped at the curb by a technician in order to recharge the scooters without plugging them in.
 This enabled customers to end their rental by parking the scooter at the curb rather than in a garage with a power outlet - so called "free floating" vehicle sharing.
 This began a process that led to SFMTA issuing the world's first on-street parking permit for free-floating electric two-wheelers.

 In August 2015 Scoot expanded its fleet to more than 400 with the addition of cargo scooters from German manufacturer GOVECS.
 The larger vehicles were intended to accommodate larger riders and couriers who rented them to make deliveries.

 In October 2015, Scoot added electric mini-cars to its sharing service in partnership with Nissan and Renault.
 Marketed as Scoot Quads, the cars were Renault Twizy heavy quadracycles available for the first time in the United States as a pilot project.

-By July 7, 2016 Scoot motor scooters had collectively accumulated over 1,000,000 miles of riding.

 In 2016, the company received additional funding, primarily from Mahindra Partners and Vision Ridge Capital, for a new fleet of hundreds of electric motor scooters by GenZe.
+By July 7, 2016, Scoot motor scooters had collectively accumulated over 1,000,000 miles of riding.

 In June 2017, the company added Kunal Bhasin on the executive team as CTO to scale technology and product.

 In November 2017, indicated its intentions to expand and include additional cities beyond San Francisco.

 The company expanded to Barcelona in May 2018 with 500 electric motorbikes and the addition of bike sharing to its services with 1,000 electric bikes.

 The company expanded to Santiago, Chile in October 2018 with electric stand-on scooters and later electric bicycles.

 In October 2018, Scoot and competitor Skip were the only two companies granted permits by the City of San Francisco to operate shared, electric stand-on scooters in the city.

 In July, 2019, after serving hundreds of thousands of riders with millions of rides, Scoot and its 200 employees were acquired by Bird, a competitor, for an undisclosed value.
 Scoot Rides became a wholly owned subsidiary of Bird.
+In December 2023, Bird filed for Chapter 11 bankruptcy.
+The company has plans to restructure and sell some of its assets to some of its existing lenders.